benburk/sr_parser/README.md

 # SR Parser
-SR Parser is a shift-reduce parser written in python.
+A shift-reduce parser written in python.